JJArias95/BB84-Simulation/README.md

 This repository is composed by two simulations of some parameters on the BB84 protocol.

 ## Simulation 1
-it is a simulation of the a) distribution of bits in the raw key list, b) distribution of bases in the random bases list, c) distribution of matching and non-matching bases between Alice's and Bob's bases in the RanBases list, and d) distribution of Qbits in the Qbits list.
+It is a simulation of the a) distribution of bits in the raw key list, b) distribution of bases in the random bases list, c) distribution of matching and non-matching bases between Alice's and Bob's bases in the RanBases list, and d) distribution of Qbits in the Qbits list.

 ### a) Distribution of bits in the raw key list
 A list of bits, referred to as the "RawKey", of length "NumBitsSim1" is generated for "NumSimSim1" simulations.
 In each simulation, the value of bit at each position of the "RawKey" list is checked to determine whether it is a one or a zero.
 This process results in a histogram of zeros and ones for each position in the "RawKey" list, obtained after performing all "NumSimSim1" simulations,